liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-creating-android-screenlets.markdown

 Note that in your app's `server_context.xml` file, you can specify any additional settings your app requires.
-You can set context variables for your Screenlet to use, by naming them in your Screenlet's layout XML file and then setting their values in your app's `server_context.xml` file.
+You can set context variables for your Screenlet to use by naming them in your Screenlet's layout XML file and then setting their values in your app's `server_context.xml` file.

 The Add Bookmark Screenlet's `server_context.xml` file sets the folder into which the Screenlet adds bookmarks.
 The preceding Screenlet element code maps the Screenlet's `liferay:folderId` setting to a bookmark folder context integer `@integer/bookmark_folder`.
 In the `server_context.xml` file below, the context integer element is set to the ID of a Bookmarks portlet folder.
-That value is, in turn, assigned to the Screenlet's `folderId` variable, for the Screenlet to add bookmarks to that folder.
+That value is in turn assigned to the Screenlet's `folderId` variable, so the Screenlet can add bookmarks to that folder.
 Notice that in addition to the value specified for the `bookmark_folder`, values are also specified for `liferay_server`, `liferay_company_id`, and the `liferay_group_id`: